Laurelville Retreat Center’s mission is to provide a peaceful natural setting to reconnect, refresh, renew, and encounter Christ-like hospitality.

 Laurelville Mennonite Church Center was founded in 1943 by a small group of Mennonites affiliated with the nearby Mennonite Publishing House in Scottdale, PA., wanting to create a wholesome place for Mennonite youth to spend their leisure time.
 In the late 1930s and early 1940s, Mennonite churches were holding Young People’s Institutes, an outreach program for teens and young adults consisting of Bible study, training and church teaching.
 The acquisition of the Laurelville property—purchased in the fall of 1943 for $12,000 from Methodists who had operated a camp on its grounds—provided a home for these Institutes and began a long tradition of innovative programming that has since reached far beyond the Mennonite Church.

 In the early 1960s Laurelville winterized buildings in order to move from a traditional summer only camp to a “Church Center” where year-round programming could take place.
 Laurelville brought leaders from across the Mennonite Church to create a strategic plan that would provide programming to adults as well as youth, in the form of retreats (an emerging concept at that time), workshops, seminars and conferences.
-As the first Mennonite camp, Laurelville set a vision soon adopted by Mennonite churches and communities across North America.
+As one of the first Mennonite camps, Laurelville set a vision soon adopted by Mennonite churches and communities across North America.
 Now, camps throughout Canada and the United States are a part of the Mennonite Camping Association.
 Laurelville is proud to be a member of this association, along with the Christian Camp and Conference Association.

 From its inception, Laurelville hosted non-Mennonite groups on-site as well.
 In the early years, there were only a few families or non-Mennonite Christian groups using Laurelville facilities, but this ministry boomed in the 80s and 90s and currently makes up approximately 80% of Laurelville’s business.
 Denominational groups including Presbyterians, Baptists, Apostolic and many others as well as non-profit organizations, businesses and families fall into the category of “hosted groups”, or groups who rent facilities and receive Laurelville’s signature hospitality.

 In 1963 Laurelville began a long-term partnership with the Pittsburgh Kids Foundation (formerly PYN) to host “mud weekends” at Laurelville every fall.
 Thousands of youth from the Pittsburgh area have played, prayed, and discovered the love of Jesus Christ at Laurelville through this important partnership.
 In 2018, Laurelville celebrated 55 years of partnership with PKF.
+In 2023 we celebrated 60 years of partnership!

 Though the original purchase was only 45 acres, today Laurelville has 600 acres where guests can walk along a large creek, watch spectacular sunsets, climb to the top of Chestnut Ridge for stunning views of the Laurel Highlands, or just rest on a rocking chair and take in the quiet.
 Laurelville still offers strong programming for all ages, including a full summer camp line-up for children ages five to seventeen and adult programming like the Music and Worship Leaders Retreat, among others.